xi-project/xi-fixtures/README.md

 ### Advanced ###

 You can give an 'afterCreate' callback to be called after an entity is created and its fields are set.
-Here you can, for instance, invoke the entity's constructor, since `FixtureFactory` doesn't do that by default.
+Here you can, for instance, invoke the entity's constructor. `FixtureFactory` doesn't invoke the constructor by default since Doctrine doesn't either.

 ```php
 <?php